Directions & Transportation

 No matter what direction you come from, there's a way up to Big Bear.

-Before you enter Big Bear Lake into your GPS be sure to select the route that best suits you.
+Before you head to Big Bear Lake, study maps of the area to select the route that best suits you.
 Sometimes GPS directions can take you on a route that’s not necessarily the most convenient.
-Please check out the map and directions on this page to determine what route is best for you.
+Check out the maps and directions on this page to determine what route is best for you.

 Take the Same Routes Locals Take During Peak Periods

-When leaving Big Bear during peak periods or on fresh powder days consider traveling on the routes locals take, which are Hwy.
+When leaving Big Bear during peak periods or on fresh powder days, consider traveling on Hwy.
 38 toward Redlands and Hwy.
 18 toward Lucerne Valley (best in snowy weather).
 Both routes are east of the ski resorts that ultimately take motorists west, north and south as a convenient way back home.
-Take it from a local, during peak periods
+Take it from a local, during peak periods.

 - HWY 330/18 THROUGH RUNNING SPRINGS